Yoichi District, Hokkaido

 Yoichi (余市郡, Yoichi-gun) is a district located in Shiribeshi Subprefecture, Hokkaido, Japan.

 As of 2004, the district has an estimated population of 28,213 and a density of 47.93 persons per km^{2}.
 The total area is 588.64 km^{2}.

 History

 Yoichi developed as an agricultural area in the 1870s.
-Some of the first Japanese apple tree orchards were created here, with assistance from US American farmers (there are no native apple species in Japan).
+Some of the first Japanese apple tree orchards were created here, with assistance from American farmers (there are no native apple species in Japan).